RaymondChoi54/webcamMouse/deliverables/iteration-01.review.md

 #### Goals and/or tasks that were planned but not met/completed:

 None - we all met our tasks.
 However, at the last minute we decided to add the website.
-Due to the decision being taken before the due date, the group member in charge of that (Rohan) did not commit any code for that part.<br><br>
+Due to the decision being taken just before the due date, the group member in charge of that (Rohan) did not commit any code for that part.<br><br>

 ## Meeting Highlights